-To ensure of SLO #2 Attainment of advanced technical knowledge in one or more civil engineering specialty area (geotechnical, structural, transportation, water resources), each MSCE graduate in 2016, in addition to WRI 521 Writing at the Graduate Level and CE 501 Graduate Seminar, successfully completed at least 41 graduate level technical elective credits in one or more CE specialty areas.
+To ensure of SLO #2 Attainment of advanced technical knowledge in one or more civil engineering specialty area (geotechnical, structural, transportation, water resources), each MSCE graduate in 2016-17, in addition to WRI 521 Writing at the Graduate Level and CE 501 Graduate Seminar, successfully completed at least 41 graduate level technical elective credits in one or more CE specialty areas.
 A list of available courses is listed in VIII.

-While the relatively small sample size of eight students makes it difficult to draw any meaningful recommendations for improvements to the program, the faculty observed that project-based students needed several rounds of revisions to create acceptable graduate project reports.
-This was not unexpected given our experiences in 2014-15 and therefore this year's students were advised to start report preparation early in the calendar year.
+While the relatively small sample size of seven students makes it difficult to draw any meaningful recommendations for improvements to the program, the faculty continued to observe that project-based students needed several rounds of revisions to create acceptable graduate project reports.
+This was not unexpected given our experiences in 2014-15 and 2015-16 and therefore once again this year students were advised to start report preparation early in the calendar year.
 These cycles of revisions can be time consuming, yet are essential to the creation of acceptable work.
-Even with this additional advising from faculty, some students were making revisions during the final week of Spring
+Even with this additional advising from faculty, some students were making revisions during the final week of Spring Term.

-Term.
 In future years, students will be advised to start the report review process even earlier, perhaps as much as four months prior to their anticipated graduation date.